 Structural and Body Repairs

 Epoxy is the standard choice for bonding composite body panels, filling and reinforcing cracked castings, and repairing fiberglass components.
-High-strength epoxy formulations can achieve tensile strengths exceeding 25 MPa, making them appropriate for load-bearing joints where safety matters.
+High-strength formulations exceed 25 MPa tensile strength, appropriate for load-bearing joints where safety matters.

 Metal Bonding

-Bonding metal brackets, mounting tabs, and repair sections is where epoxy consistently outperforms UV adhesive.
-Properly prepared metal surfaces bonded with structural epoxy create joints that can outlast the vehicle itself.
+Bonding metal brackets, mounting tabs, and repair sections is where epoxy consistently outperforms UV adhesive, a distinction covered in more depth in our UV glue versus epoxy for metal-to-metal bonding comparison.
+Properly prepared metal surfaces bonded with structural epoxy create joints that can outlast the vehicle, with lap shear performance typically verified against ASTM D1002, the standard test for apparent shear strength of single-lap bonded metal specimens.

 Engine Bay and High-Temperature Applications

-Specialty high-temperature epoxy formulations can withstand continuous exposure above 200°C — conditions that would degrade most UV adhesives.
-For exhaust heat shield repairs, sensor bracket mounting, or underhood structural bonding, high-temp epoxy is typically the correct choice.
+Specialty high-temperature epoxy formulations withstand continuous exposure above 200°C — conditions that degrade most UV adhesives and that we cover in more detail in why high temperature epoxy resin fails in extreme industrial environments.
+For exhaust heat shield repairs, sensor bracket mounting, or underhood structural bonding, high-temp epoxy is typically the correct choice; see our UV glue vs. epoxy heat resistance comparison for where that crossover sits.

 Limitations of Epoxy in Automotive Settings